In This Article

 This might feel strange to think about, especially if you are just starting out, or maybe getting life insurance is already on your to-do list, but you just haven’t got around to it.
 Either way, if you have loved ones who depend on your income, it’s worth knowing how life insurance can protect them if anything were to happen to you.

-Buying life insurance can be an important aspect of any financial plan.
-The money from a life insurance policy can help your family continue their lifestyle, achieve their goals, replace your income, or simply pay for your funeral and burial expenses when you die.
+Life insurance is a key component of any financial plan.
+Whether the money from your policy allows your family to maintain their lifestyle — or it simply covers your funeral expenses — it can help alleviate financial stress for your loved ones during hard times.
 Another benefit of having life insurance is that you may be able to borrow money from your policy or earn interest on ones that build cash value.

 Here’s a breakdown of what you need to know about life insurance — how it works, what it costs, and the different types of policies available.